waimea-Ben/200Assesment/design.md

 - Make the behaviour of the outcome logical and familiar (e.g. page title leads to home page, etc.)
 - Provide the end-user with a clear route forwards (and back out, if needed)
 - Always make it obvious to the end-user what is happening (e.g. clear titles and loading pages, etc.)
+- will need to use lots of testing to make sure it works in all circumstances

 ### FUNCTIONALITY